-With a little research, I found a place to buy sugar beet seed and another place here and saw that they would grow perfectly in our Zone climate.
+With a little research, I found a place here to buy sugar beet seed from and saw that they would grow perfectly in our Zone climate (don’t worry it’s non-GMO seed).
 They can be planted 4 weeks prior to the last frost, are cold hardy, and grow in full or partial sun.
 They also do not require a lot of water which makes them perfect!
 Sugar beets are cousins of turnips so their greens are completely edible for people, chickens, horses, pigs and cows.
 Needless to say, they did not go to waste at my place.
 They are really low maintenance and I really enjoyed growing them – you can pull them in mid summer or you can wait and pull them in the fall.

 Then I chopped them up by hand into tiny cubes.
 I have also heard that using your food processor to shred them works well.
 Then I added them to a big stock pot and added just enough water to cover them up.
 I set them to boil for an hour.
 Your goal here is to extract as much sugar as possible through cooking them so you want them to end up all mushy.
 It was recommended to me that I cook them for 30-45 minutes, but I ended up cooking them for over an hour.